quanterall/HaskellMaterials/basics/04-type-classes.md

 ### Functor

-"Functor" is a big word for what is essentially "We can have a thing inside of this and modify it".
+"Functor" is a big word for what can in many cases be described as "We can have a thing inside of this and modify it":
-This is at least what it means in Haskell, which is what matters when we write Haskell:

 ```haskell
 class Functor (f :: * -> *) where